-- A licensee shall not have more children in care at any one time than the maximum specified 1. on the license. - 2.
-The following staff child ratios shall be maintained: - Ages 2 1/2 through 3 years 1 caregiver per 12 children 4 years 1 caregiver per 15 children 5 years to kindergarten 1 caregiver per 18 children - b. - c. - Kindergarten and above 1 caregiver per 20 children d. - When a total of eight (8) or fewer children are in care at a licensed site, age groups may be 3. mixed according to the following ratios:
+- 1. A licensee shall not have more children in care at any one time than the maximum specified on the license. - 2.
+The following staff child ratios shall be maintained: - a.
+Ages $2\frac{1}{2}$ through 3 years 1 caregiver per 12 children - b.
+4 years 1 caregiver per 15 children - c.
+5 years to kindergarten -1 caregiver per 18 children - d.
+Kindergarten and above 1 caregiver per 20 children - 3.
+When a total of eight (8) or fewer children are in care at a licensed site, age groups may be mixed according to the following ratios:

 STAFF # CHILDREN AGES

 a.
+1

-1 6 No more than 3 under age of 2 years
+No more than 3 under age of 2 years

 b.
-1 7 No more than 2 under age of 2 years
+1 7 No more than 2 under age of 2 years c.

-c.
 1 8 No more than 1 under age of 2 years

 - 4. In a group containing children of different ages, the staff/child ratio shall meet the requirements for the youngest child in the group. - 5.
-During lunch or outdoor play activities, if children of different age groups are together, the staff child ratio for the respective age groups shall be maintained. - At no time shall children be left unsupervised or unattended.
-The child care center shall 6. provide additional staff for any temporary absence of primary child caring staff for activities such as breaks, meal preparation, transportation, etc. - 7.
-Additional staff provisions shall be made for enrollment of children with disabilities who require individual attention. - During naptime for children age 2 1/2 and above, a minimum of 50% of the staff shall 8. remain with the children, with a total of 75% of the staff remaining in the building. - Group size shall be limited to 2 times the number of children allowed with one staff member.
-9. This does not apply to periodic or special group activities or to school age children, K5 and above.
+During lunch or outdoor play activities, if children of different age groups are together, the staff child ratio for the respective age groups shall be maintained. - 6.
+At no time shall children be left unsupervised or unattended.
+The child care center shall provide additional staff for any temporary absence of primary child care staff for activities such as breaks, meal preparation, transportation, etc. - 7.
+DDS (Developmental Disabilities Services) staff/child ratios shall be maintained in all facilities that are licensed by both Child Care Licensing and DDS. - 8.
+Additional staff provisions shall be made for enrollment of children with disabilities who require individual attention. - 9.
+During naptime for children age 2 1/2 and above, a minimum of 50% of the staff shall remain with the children, with a total of 75% of the staff remaining in the building. - 10.
+Group size shall be limited to 2 times the number of children allowed with one staff member.
+This does not apply to periodic or special group activities or to school age children, K5 and above.
 Existing structures licensed prior to November 1, 2002 are exempt from this requirement.
-However, any expansions, additions or any newly licensed structures effective November 1, 2002 shall be in compliance.
+However, any expansions, additions or any newly licensed structures effective November 1, 2002 shall be in compliance. - 11.
+For ages 2 1/2 and above, ratios may be exceeded momentarily as long as children are never left unattended and at least one staff member remains in the classroom with the children.
+(This would apply to situations such as brief absences for bathroom breaks or to take a sick child to the Director's office.)

-- 1. The following staff/child ratios shall be maintained at all times: (This includes naptime.) - Birth to 18 months -1 caregiver per 6 children a.
+1. The following staff/child ratios shall be maintained at all times: (This includes naptime.)

+a.
+Birth to 18 months - 1 ca regiver p per 6 children - -

 - b.
-18 months to 36 months - 1 caregiver per 9 children - 2.
+18 months to 36 months 1 caregiver per 9 children - 2.
 Infant and toddlers shall not be mixed with day care children except as provided in Section 301.3.
 However, children ages 30 to 36 months may be placed in the group most suited to their social, emotional and developmental maturity.